 Some of my favorite edible flowers include:

-Tree fruits like apples make excellent perimeter plantings around a kitchen garden.
+Tree fruits like apples make excellent perimeter plantings around a kitchen garden (see also ‘9 Amazing Garden Plants That Repel Pests And Flies‘).
 You can even espalier them along a fence or wall to save on space.
 Growing your own apples allows for many varieties that are hard to find at the grocery store and even at farmers’ markets.
 Here are some heirloom types of apples to consider growing:

 - Jonathan apples